 The written part lasts 135 minutes (2 hours 15 minutes).
 The maximum mark available is 90 and the minimum pass mark is 50.

 - listening to a text on academic topics – 20 marks

 - reading a text on academic topics – 25 marks

 - knowledge of grammar and vocabulary (transformations, open cloze, word formation) – 25 marks

-The assessment criteria for the written examination can be found here.
+The assessment criteria for the written examination can be found in the document below:

 The oral part lasts about 20 minutes.
 You may obtain maximum 20 marks and the minimum pass mark is 10.

 - questions asked by the interlocutor

 - an individual ‘long-turn’ on a topic from a selected card (technology, science, studies, politics, current events, etc.)